 This was just stellar, and I cannot gush enough about the message these guys from Virginia blasted into Second Life.
 Don’t take my word for it, check it out yourself (note the original blip.tv hosted videos went down the drain, but in 2016 I restored the versions I had from my own archive):

-The post "The Revolution is Syndicated! (and the zombies immolated)" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2008/11/revolution-is-syndicated/) on November 7, 2008.
+The post "The Revolution is Syndicated! (and the zombies immolated)" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2008/11/revolution-is-syndicated/) on November 7, 2008.